Corbin Carroll Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in the league.
+- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.

-- The Phillies have the 21st-ranked team ERA across all MLB pitching staffs (4.51).
+- The Phillies' 4.48 team ERA ranks 20th among all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs given up (71 total, 1.1 per game).
+- Phillies pitchers combine to surrender the 10th-fewest home runs in baseball (72 total, 1.1 per game).

-- Suarez makes the start for the Phillies, his seventh of the season.
-He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.
+- Nola (5-5) gets the starting nod for the Phillies in his 15th start of the season.
+He has a 4.60 ERA in 88 2/3 innings pitched, with 84 strikeouts.

-- The left-hander last appeared on Friday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Saturday, the righty tossed 6 1/3 innings against the Los Angeles Dodgers, allowing six earned runs while surrendering seven hits.

-- In six games this season, the 27-year-old has a 4.70 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .283 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.